FreshKernel/kraft-sync/README.md

 ## 🔰 Admin Utility

-We provide a utility program 🛠️ for the Admin which helps when dealing with the data or converting them from other launchers, for more details, navigate to [Admin Utility] page.
+We provide a utility program 🛠️ for the Admin which helps when dealing with the data or converting them from other launchers, for more details, navigate to the [Admin Utility] page.

 ## 🛠 Build from Source